wkeu/360-video-derotator/README.md

 - Maters Thesis ([link](https://drive.google.com/file/d/1C_PAVe0sNiquvzk1Aolnvb1vl0BBU330/view?usp=sharing))

 ## Future Works
--A TODO section at the end so that if anyone wants to use the code they can.
-Improvements to methodology, porting to C#/C++.
+The following are items which are required to move the repository A TODO section at the end so that if anyone wants to use the code they can.
+Improvements to methodology, .

+### TODO (Small Ticket)
+- [] Refactoring of main.py, get_xyz.py and rotate_map.py.
+They require modularisation to break the code up into more managble/readable functions.
+- [] Renaming of functions to have intuative and consisten naming.
+- [] Addition of TODO: for areas which can be improved.
+- [] Removal of unused functions present in the code.
+- [] Improve functionality for outputting video in .mp4 format.
+- [] Add functionality for inputing raw video file directory into script via the command line.

-### TODO:
+### TODO (Big Ticket)
-- o
+- [] Porting to C#/C++.
+Specifically the image rotational functions as they are computationally heavy.
+- [] Change software architecture to obtian rotational matrix from heavily downsampled video.